laverdet/isolated-vm/README.md

 thrown).

 **Note:** nodejs v14.8.0 enabled top-level await by default which has the effect of breaking the return value of this function.
+With `promise: true` the call waits for such a module to finish.
+The resolved value is still `undefined`: v8 fulfills the evaluation promise with no value.

 ##### `module.release()`